An introduction to Fossil fuel divestment — what is the current status and does it work?

 Maik Günther, Freie Universität Berlin and Heinrich-Böll-Foundation scholar

 As a doctoral student, Maik is currently finalizing his dissertation about the (il)legitimacy of producing and consuming energy in general, and fossil fuels in particular.
-To avert catastrophic climate change, he believes there is no other way than to decarbonize and to switch to renewables.
+To avert catastrophic climate change, he believes there is no other way than to switch to renewables.